wulfland/GitHubBootcamp/hol/04-Review-code.md

 > ⚡ This part is done in the repo of your execise partner!

 1. Open the PR of your partner - you should have received a notification.
 2. Go to the `Filles changed` tab and click line 78.
-Drag the mous to line 79 - this will select two lines.
+Drag the mouse to line 79 - this will select two lines.
 3. Add a `suggestion` and increase the decrement to 0.006:

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/5276337/174055904-2816e258-a324-47ae-abb2-dd8a59c7d9d5.png">